etwinn/etwinn.github.io/_talks/GAIN.md

 [Slides](https://etwinn.github.io/files/Rethinking-quals-updated.pdf), [Video](https://drive.google.com/file/d/1ffdvM9H0fY9MnS5KOWra6PaDPeU85OiQ/view)

 Presentation about the practices around qualifying, preliminary, and comprehensive exams in PhD programs in mathematics in the USA and Canada.
 Discusses ways to rethink these exams and adapt them to the current age of math and math education.

+Talk also given at the Brown Graduate Student Seminar, March 2022.